Condor (Argentine missile): Condor II

-During and after the 1982 Falklands War (Guerra de las Malvinas), France (which supplied missiles) placed an arms embargo on Argentina, causing the Argentine Air Force, under the command of Ernesto Crespo, to develop its own medium-range missile in the Condor II program.
+During and after the 1982 Falklands War (Guerra de las Malvinas), France (which initially supplied the missiles) placed an arms embargo on Argentina, causing the Argentine Air Force, under the command of Ernesto Crespo, to develop its own medium-range missile in the Condor II program.

-This program was undertaken in close collaboration with Egypt, and then Iraq (the Iraqi version was called BADR-2000), however it was discontinued in the early 1990s by President Carlos Menem because of political pressure from the United States.
+This program was undertaken in close collaboration with Egypt, and then Ba'athist Iraq (the Iraqi version of the missile was called BADR-2000).
+However, it was discontinued in the early 1990s by President Carlos Menem because of political pressure from the United States.
 The missile was developed in Falda del Carmen, Córdoba Province.

 The Condor missile had a range of 800 km to 1,000 km and a 1000CAP1 500 kg cluster munition warhead.

 In 1997, the Argentine Air Force reported to the US Congress that it still possessed two of the missiles that were to be destroyed.

 Condor III

 There have been reports of a Condor III program.
 The Condor III would have an increased range to some 1,500 km with the same payload as the Condor II.